How Often Does Google Crawl Websites?

 4. Use Internal Linking

 Internal linking is another way to get search engines to notice your page.
-When other websites share or publish links to your content, it alerts Google and rewards you by sending bots over to your website that aid in the indexing process.
+When you want Google to crawl, other websites share or publish links to your content, it alerts Google and rewards you by sending bots over to your website that aid in the indexing process.

 The higher the number of backlinks your page has, the higher the chance of attracting organic traffic to your website.
 Of course, the condition here is that your content needs to be reliable and credible.